-- Indicator: If, by the end of 2023, an accretion to the river equal to or exceeding the values in Table 1 throughout the first ten-year increment has not been sustained, the NeDNR and NPNRD will jointly determine whether any additional regulatory actions will need to be put in place by the beginning of the 2025 irrigation season. - 2.
-Trigger 1: If, by the end of 2027, an accretion to the river equal to or exceeding the annual values resulting from the most recent Robust Review that year and every year thereafter throughout the ten-year increment has not been met, the NeDNR and NPNRD will jointly determine what steps need to be taken to ensure that the agreed upon regulatory actions will be in place by the beginning of the 2028 irrigation season. - 3.
-Trigger 2: By the end of 2027, measures will be in place to achieve an accretion to the river equal to or exceeding an annual rate of the 50-year long-term planning target.
+If, by the end of 2027, an accretion to the river equal to or exceeding the annual values resulting from the most recent Robust Review that year and every year thereafter throughout the ten-year increment has not been met, the NeDNR and NPNRD will jointly determine what steps need to be taken to ensure that the agreed upon regulatory actions will be in place by the beginning of the 2028 irrigation season.

+C. Trigger 2 - 2027 Long-Term

+By the end of 2027, measures will be in place to achieve an accretion to the river equal to or exceeding an annual rate of the 50-year long-term planning target.
 If this trigger has not been met, the NeDNR and NPNRD will jointly determine what steps need to be taken to ensure that the agreed upon regulatory actions will be in place by the beginning of the 2028 irrigation season.

-Chapter 10.7 describes how progress toward achieving the indicator and triggers will be measured.
+Section 10.7 describes how progress toward achieving the indicator and triggers will be measured.
 The indicator and triggers values from Table 1 come from the 2019 Robust Review analysis results trend line through the model data.
 The trend line is the average of the model results that vary due to climate inputs.
 It is not expected that the future modeled data will match the 2019 Robust Review analysis results exactly due to differences in the model inputs used for the analysis and future observed conditions.
-Any analysis to compare future actions with these triggers must take into account the variability of actual future climate conditions and make a comparison using trended results.
+Any analysis to compare future actions with these triggers must take into account the variability of actual future climate conditions and make a comparison using trended result.